ambv/retype/README.md

 * read variable type comments in .pyi files
 * consider existing source type comments as annotations
 * remove duplicate type comments from source when annotations are applied
+* normalize remaining type comments in the source to annotations

 ## List of things to be done